-Net cash provided by financing activities of \$3.7 million for the three months ended March 31, 2024 was primarily related to proceeds from the January 2024 Offering.
-The net proceeds of the January 2024 Offering were approximately \$3.9 million after deducting placement agent fees and estimated offering expenses paid by the Company.
+Net cash provided by financing activities of \$3.7 million \$3.4 million for the three six months ended March 31, 2024 June 30, 2024 was primarily related to net proceeds of \$3.9 million from the January 2024 Offering.
+The net proceeds of the January 2024 Offering were approximately \$3.9 million after deducting placement agent fees and estimated offering expenses, paid proceeds of \$0.1 million from shares of common stock sold under the ATM Agreement, partially offset by \$0.6 million of principal payments towards the Company Promissory Note.